BasicWolf/archived-kaylee/doc/src/loading.rst

 Configuration
 -------------
-Kaylee configuration is an object which holds some :ref:`config <config>` parameters.
-For example: the applications, worker script URI etc.
+Kaylee configuration is an object which holds some :ref:`config <config>` parameters like the applications, worker script URI etc.

 There are several ways of defining Kaylee configuration: